yunyoo-opensource/idcsmart-yunyoo-clientarea/README.en.md

 ## Quick Start

-1. Copy all files to the `/public/themes/clientarea` directory in your MofunFinance installation directory
+1. Copy all files to the `/public/themes/clientarea` directory in your IdcsmartFinance installation directory
 2. Change the template to `yunyoo` through your admin panel